Agent: Jets, ageless Gore agree to terms on 1-year deal

 Gore spent his first 10 NFL seasons with San Francisco after being selected in the third round out of the University of Miami in 2005.
 He then played three seasons with Indianapolis before playing one year each for Miami and Buffalo.

-In Gore’s latest stop in the AFC East — he now has only not been with New England — he could also provide mentorship to Perine, for whom New York has high hopes.
-The Jets also have Josh Adams, Trenton Cannon and Kenneth Dixon on the roster.
+In Gore’s latest stop in the AFC East – he now has only not been with New England – he could also provide mentorship to Perine, for whom New York has high hopes.
+The Jets also have Josh Adams, Trenton Cannon, Kenneth Dixon and Jalin Moore on the roster.

 Gase raved last season about Gore’s professionalism and ability to play at a high level despite being at an age when most NFL players – let alone running backs – are long retired.
 In fact, Gore’s son Frank Jr. – also a running back – is committed to play at Southern Miss.